 The Diploma requires 14 courses (15 credits) and is available to those holding a University degree.

 The Certificate requires 7 credits, the Honours Certificate requires 14 courses (15 credits).
 Certificates are available for those who have audited some or all of the required courses.

 Students holding such a Masters or Certificate should be very well equipped for leadership roles in their churches and should have a very solid foundation for future seminary studies, if desired.
 Students who take occasional courses will have a well-grounded grasp of Orthodox theology.
 Students will normally qualify for and register as students in the Master of Theological Studies degree program.
-Courses in the program are also available for special students.
+Courses in the program are also available for auditors.

 The Certificate in Diaconal Studies is designed to equip persons preparing for diaconal ministry and those already engaged in it.

 Students will normally qualify for and register as students in the Master of Theological Studies degree program or in the Master of Divinity program.
-Students who wish to take only one or two of the required courses may apply for and be registered as Special Students.

 Students may enrol full-time or part-time.

 The requirements for the certificate may be completed in one calendar year.
 There is no time limit on the completion of the requirements.

 1. Old Testament studies

 2. New Testament studies